 |9||What is the format of the examinations?|

 All subjects are assessed by three-hour, unseen written examinations, with 15 additional minutes allowed for reading the questions.
-For the subject "Common Law Reasoning and Institutions", students are required to use the online library, complete the online legal research exercise, and write a short research essay in addition to taking the written paper examination.
+For the subject "Common Law Reasoning and Institutions", students are required to submit a case note via the UOL’s Virtual Learning Environment in addition to taking the written paper examination.
 The standard of the examination for the Diploma in Law is the same as that for the intermediate First Year examination of the LLB Degree.